Schumer mulls obscure procedural maneuver to pass Biden's infrastructure bill

 One such path is budget reconciliation, a procedural maneuver which allows for budget-related items to pass with a simple majority.
 Congress used budget reconciliation to pass Mr. Biden's $1.9 trillion American Rescue Plan earlier this month without any Republican votes.

 Democrats used a budget resolution for the current fiscal year to lay the groundwork for passing the American Rescue Plan.
-Although typically budget reconciliation is used only once per fiscal year, a Schumer aide said the majority leader is asking the Senate parliamentarian whether he can revise the current budget resolution to allow for another reconciliation process to pass the infrastructure package.
+Although typically budget reconciliation is used only once per fiscal year, the majority leader asked the Senate parliamentarian whether he can revise the current budget resolution to allow for another reconciliation process to pass the infrastructure package.

+Parliamentarian Elizabeth MacDonough could rule as early as Friday on whether to allow for another budget reconciliation bill this year, a Senate aide told CBS News.

 Schumer aides argue that Section 304 would allow for a second reconciliation process to be used this fiscal year, because it says "the two Houses may adopt a concurrent resolution on the budget which revises or reaffirms the concurrent resolution on the budget for such fiscal year most recently agreed to."